Syntax and Semantics of Linear Dependent Types

-This clarifies, from a syntactic point of view, how exactly linear dependent types fit in with the work in both traditions. \item Adding various structural rules, that allow us to consider the more basic setting without the various type formers of the Linear Logical Framework (LLF).
-In the rich setting of LLF, these become admissible. \item The addition of various type formers to the syntax (most notably, $\Sigma$-, $!$-, and Id-types). \item The development of the first categorical semantics for linear dependent types - although there have been some suggestions about this on the nLab, by Mike Shulman and Urs Schreiber, in particular, as far as the author is aware, no account of this has been published.
+This clarifies, from a syntactic point of view, how exactly linear dependent types fit in with the work in both traditions. \item The addition of various structural rules that allow us to consider a more basic setting without the various type formers of the Linear Logical Framework (LLF).
+In the rich setting of LLF, these become admissible. \item The addition of various type formers to the syntax (most notably, $\Sigma$-, $!$-, and $\mathrm{Id}$-types). \item The development of the first categorical semantics for linear dependent types: although there have been some suggestions about this on the nLab, in particular by Mike Shulman and Urs Schreiber, no account appears to have been published, as far as the author is aware.
 The semantics is developed in a style that combines features of the linear-non-linear adjunctions of \cite{barber1996dual} and the comprehension categories of \cite{jacobs1993comprehension}.
-Among other things, it shows that multiplicative quantifiers arise very naturally, as adjoints to substitution, thereby offering a new point of view on long-debated issue of quantifiers in linear logic. \end{enumerate}
+Among other things, it shows that multiplicative quantifiers arise naturally, as adjoints to substitution, thereby offering a new point of view on the long-debated issue of quantifiers in linear logic. \end{enumerate}